MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MigrationServerAvailability.md

 ### -ExchangeOutlookAnywhere
 This parameter is available only in the cloud-based service.

-The ExchangeOutlookAnywhere parameter specifies a migration type for migrating on-premises mailboxes to Exchange Online.
-Use this parameter if you plan to migrate mailboxes to Exchange Online using a staged Exchange migration or a cutover Exchange migration.
+The ExchangeOutlookAnywhere switch specifies a migration type for migrating on-premises mailboxes to Exchange Online.
+You don't need to specify a value with this switch.

+Use this switch if you plan to migrate mailboxes to Exchange Online using a staged Exchange migration or a cutover Exchange migration.

 ```yaml
 Type: SwitchParameter